 SS 316: This high corrosion resistance stainless steel was put on this page for comparison purposes.
 Its cost/strength ratio is not very good.
 It is commonly made into round tube.

 Ti 3AL-2.5V CWSR: This is Cold Worked Stress Relieved Titanium (CWSR Ti).
 It contains 3.0% aluminum and 2.5% vanadium by weight.
 This titanium is an alpha-beta alloy, belonging to a class of alloys that are not easily welded since they are already treated for hardness.
+This has properties similar to Grade 9 Titanium (6AL-4V), so you may use this calculator to approximate that material as well.
 TIG is almost a must for welding this material.
 It is very hard to machine and has limited documented use in formed bends.
-It is available as round tube.
+We have bent 3Al-2.5V and Grade 9 Titanium on the M600 Tubing Bender here with good success.
+Both grades discussed here are available as round tube.

 HREW can be made from MANY different steels and commonly has yield strengths as low as 40,000 PSI.
 Check with your tube supplier for your exact values.